joeytakeda/misc/table.md

                                                 New Blazing-World</hi>. </head>

 ```
+:

-*  **Note***  These Guidelines make no binding recommendations for the values of the rend attribute; the characteristics of visual presentation vary too much from text to text and the decision to record or ignore individual characteristics varies too much from project to project.
+*  **Note**: These Guidelines make no binding recommendations for the values of the rend attribute; the characteristics of visual presentation vary too much from text to text and the decision to record or ignore individual characteristics varies too much from project to project.
 Some potentially useful conventions are noted from time to time at appropriate points in the Guidelines.
 The values of the rend attribute are a set of sequence-indeterminate individual tokens separated by whitespace.

 `@style` contains an expression in some formal style definition language which defines the rendering or presentation used for this element in the source text

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***  teidata.text
+*  **Datatype**: teidata.text
 *
 ```